-Parents or guardians of a Des Moines resident student wishing to enroll in a school other than their address-assigned school within the District must make formal application between July 1 and March 1 the year prior to enrollment.
-Those enrolling in kindergarten have until September 1 to submit their application.
+Parents or guardians of a Des Moines resident student wishing to enroll in a school other than their address-assigned school within the District must make formal application beginning July 1 the year prior to enrollment.

 Parents must request a specific school but may list other acceptable choices.
 Applications will be dated upon receipt and processing will begin at the end of March.
 Applications for kindergarten students will be processed in August after the final fall registration.

 Applications for within district transfer will be approved in the following order:

 1. Within district and out of district siblings of current students who will be concurrently enrolled (if space is available).